-Help shape the new NCA - Patient & Service User Experience Strategy
+The new NCA Patient & Service User Experience Strategy

-As we move towards refreshing the NCA patient/service user experience strategy to ensure it focuses on the delivery of great person-centred care, treatment, and support.
+The NCA patient/service user experience strategy has been refreshed to ensure it focuses on the delivery of great person-centred care, treatment, and support.

-It is essential we have service user voice at the heart of this, allowing us to understand what matters most to them so we can shape our future services, and therefore survey responses to the following questions have been incorporated into the refresh:
+It is essential that service user voice remained at the heart of this, allowing us to understand what matters most so we can shape our future services, and therefore survey responses to the following questions have been incorporated into the refresh:

 - Thinking about care delivered by hospital or community staff, please name up to three things that are most important to you about the care that is being provided?

 - If we could improve one thing in hospital / community, what would it be?